 Now, let’s take a look at what does not work.

-Shoes with heavy bottoms
+Avoid heavy bottoms

 I think most of us at one point have all tried the so called platform shoes.
-Does that seem to be the short cut for girls who want to add 5 inches instantly?
+Does that seem to be the shortcut for girls who want to add 5 inches instantly?

 The platform height was so extreme that she obviously was struggling to walk down the stairs.
 I was concerned she might trip over them!
-Worse yet, her legs looked shorter because how heavy those shoes looked on her!
+Worse yet, her legs looked shorter because of how heavy those shoes looked on her!
 I felt really sorry for the girl and wish she had a chance to read this article.

 In fact, girls with petite feet should avoid shoes with heavy bottoms, which create bulkiness in your feet and look out of proportion for your petite body frame.